 -Your developer is to warm or the temperatures are not the same throughout processing solutions

 -You are agitating to aggressively

-Yellow spots on the dried negative are often caused by left behind fixer deposits after inadequate final wash.
+Yellow spots on the dried positive are often caused by left behind fixer deposits after inadequate final wash.

 SOLUTION: Make sure to properly wash the plate after fixing it in fresh water for at least 10min, changing the water a couple of times if you are using dev. trays.

 They can mostly be traced back to the dust present on the plate during exposure.
 Even though we do our best to keep air bubbles to a minimum while coating it is still possible for some micro bubbles to be present on the plate.